24th April, 2026

 Being redirected to a page to enter their credit card details.
 For example, when purchasing from eBay, you can opt to pay for the item via PayPal.
 This will then take you away from eBay and make you log into PayPal in order to pay for the item.

-This method of payment, though can be seen as more secure, can lead to a lack of control for retailers as customers’ payment details are kept within the payment gateway’s servers.
+This method of payment can lead to a lack of control for retailers as customers’ payment details are kept within the payment gateway’s servers.

 Payment is done directly on your site